Tackey Chan

-Tackey Chan(陳德基) is an American state legislator serving in the Massachusetts House of Representatives.
+Tackey Chan(陳德基) is an American politician currently serving in the Massachusetts House of Representatives.
 He is a Quincy resident and a member of the Democratic Party.
 He and Donald Wong were the first Asian-Americans elected to the Massachusetts General Court.
 Chan was born and raised in the Wollaston section of Quincy.
 He attended the New England School of Law.

 He first won election to the state legislature in the fall of 2010 and took office in the spring of 2011.
 He ran again in 2012, 2014, and 2016, winning each time unopposed.